CodingCulture/Melter/README.md

 # Melter

+This project is depricated in favor of Typora, which is superior in many ways.
+I've started this project as a sandbox to learn JavaScript on the desktop, and I'm leaving it here for reference, but I will not develop this further.

+---

 This repo is currently still very early in development (proof of concept).
 This Markdown editor is based on Mou.
 We've created this because we think we could do a better job, for less money (== zero, nit, nada).